bobdavies2000/OpenCVB/README.md

 ![A colorful pattern with dots Description automatically generated with medium confidence](media/db52b0115273726a6ff2d1aa986c0817.gif)

-**RedCloud_Core:**  *What’s different?
+**RedCloud_Basics:**  *What’s different?
 The latest version of the image segmentation algorithm is similar to the previous version below but has classified* **ALL** *of the pixels.
 Small cells were tossed in the example below yielding holes (represented as black segments below) while here the small cells are consolidated using a grid that covers the entire image.
 As before, if a cell’s color is consistent, it has been matched with a cell from the previous frame.*

 ![A colorful squares and lines Description automatically generated with medium confidence](media/c4eed0d963820c627ec5b94291a36c4d.gif)

-**RedCloud_Core** *(This is the previous version of RedCloud_Core from September 2023.)
+**RedCloud_Basics** *(This is the previous version of RedCloud_Basics from September 2023.)
 This image segmentation algorithm uses both the point cloud and color to identify cells.
 RedCloud algorithms typically reduce the point cloud resolution in X and Y to produce cells that describe regions in the image.
 This algorithm also uses the reduced point cloud but has added cells based on color for regions that have no depth.
 Because both color and the point cloud are used, the whole image is segmented instead of just that portion with depth.
 When a cell’s color is consistent, it has been matched to a cell in the previous frame.*

 # Recent Changes – November 2023